strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 1. Select assets and folder to be moved, by clicking the checkbox on the left of the folder name or clicking the asset itself.
 2. Click the ![Move icon](../assets/icons/move.svg) **Move** button at the top of the interface.
-3. In the window that pops up, select the _Folder location_ where to move items to.
+3. In the _Move elements to_ pop-up window, select the new folder from the _Folder location_ drop-down list.
 4. Click **Confirm**.

 ::: note